schyuler/Chamorro-Lexicon-Expander/README.md

-# Chamorro-Affixes
+# Chamorro-Lexicon-Expander

-A program that modifies Chamorro words by applying affixes that are commonly used in the language.
-This will be used to create a tool for supporting language students to learn how to correctly modify root words.
-This will also be used to enhance existing Chamorro - English dictionaries to provide learners with more expanded reference materials.
+Chamorro Lexicon Expander is a Python project designed to expand the Chamorro-English dictionary by generating all possible affixed variations of Chamorro root words.
+This tool automates the process of creating word forms using common Chamorro prefixes, suffixes, and infixes according to linguistic rules.
+This project enables a more comprehensive representation of Chamorro vocabulary for language learners, linguists, and dictionary development.
+(In Progress)

 ## Contributers

-- Schyuler Lujan
+Schyuler Lujan

 # License and Copyright
 Schyuler Lujan